Dr Tom Nickson

 The Courtauld Institute of Art

 Tom Nickson read Art History at Cambridge, and it was while walking the roads to Santiago de Compostela on a cheap student holiday that he first discovered his love of Spanish medieval art and architecture.
 He moved to the Courtauld Institute for his MA (2005), and in 2009 received his PhD from the Courtauld.
 He was lecturer in medieval art and architecture at the University of York from 2009, and then returned to the Courtauld in 2012.
-He is co-editor of the visual arts issue of the Hispanic Research Journal, council member of the British Archaeological Association, and Chair of ARTES, a charity dedicated to raising awareness and understanding of Iberian and Latin American visual culture.
+He is co-editor of the visual arts issue of the Hispanic Research Journal and Chair of ARTES, a charity dedicated to raising awareness and understanding of Iberian and Latin American visual culture.

 Tom investigates two areas that intersect in the Iberian Peninsula.
 Research in the early stages of his career focused on gothic art and architecture across Europe, particularly its relationship to sacred and profane uses of space.
 Recent work interrogates the connections between art and belief in medieval Iberia, particularly as a consequence of encounters between Christian, Islamic and Jewish traditions.
-He is currently completing a book, provisionally entitled ‘Toledo Cathedral: Art & Belief in Medieval Castile’.
+His book, ‘Toledo Cathedral: Building Histories in Medieval Castile’ will be published by Penn State University Press in January 2016.
 This work provides a new history of Spain's primatial cathedral, analysing its architecture, urban setting, decoration and liturgy as a way of addressing issues of wider significance for the Iberian Peninsula.

 - The spread of gothic architecture in medieval Europe and technologies of architectural transmission.

 - 19th- and 20th-century architectural criticism and revivalism.